30 The Aging Process Explained

 Going Deeper: Cellular Aging Affects Virtually Every Aspect of Cell Biology

-There are various physiological changes we can evaluate when assessing aging: determining body composition, drawing blood to measure and array of metabolic markers, and measuring hormone blood levels.
+There are various physiological changes we can evaluate when assessing aging: Determining body composition, drawing blood to measure an array of metabolic markers, and measuring hormone blood levels.
 When we do this, we see that everything becomes less efficient with age.

-Part of this decline can be explained by an increase of ectopic fat in organs; however, this does not explain the subtle decline of insulin production, the speeding up of atherosclerosis, or the decline of cognition during the senior years.
+Part of this decline can be explained by an increase of ectopic fat in organs and the shift of fat deposits to central obesity.
+However, this does not explain the subtle decline of insulin production, the speeding up of atherosclerosis, or the decline of cognition during the senior years.
+It also does not explain why individuals with chronic diseases tend to age prematurely.
 For that, we need to dig deeper to the cellular level.

 Inflammaging: Cellular Aging Increases Inflammation